 In some parts of China, the enemy did his utmost to destroy the word of God.
 The Bible and the literature based upon its teachings was gathered up and burned.
-Yet in some places where the Bible was most severely hated, there to day the people are way prochup and burned.
-Yet in some places where the Bible was most severely hated, there to-day the people ars very recep-tive to the gospel.
+Yet in some places where the Bible was most severely hated, there to-day the people are very receptive to the gospel.
 Elder Davis, director of the Hunan Mission, has stated that our workers using literature in their house-to-house work have met with excellent success.
-In some instances the people have provided meeting places, and have listened most attentively to the word of God.
+In some instances the people have provided meeting places, and have listined most attentively to the word of God.
 In the changes that are occurring, many new doors for the spread of the gospel have been opened.
-These openings place upon us as workers great responsibilities, and call for renewed consecration, and the laying of the work.
-This may be the very time to which the Spirit of prophecy refers, "Let us now by the wise use of period-icals and books preach the word with determined energy."
-If that time has come, we may look for a demand for our smaller publications to an extent greater than anything hitherto thought of or dreamed.
+These openings place upon us as workers great responsibilities, and call for renewed consecration, and the laying of broad plans for the speedy finishing of the work.
+This may be the very time to which the Spirit of prophecy refers, "Let us now by the wise use of periodicals and books preach the word with determined energy."
+If that time has coms, we may look for a demand for our smaller publications to an extent greater than anything hitherto thought of or dreamed.